ajschumacher/emacs_python/README.md

 ![](screenshots/nyan_mode.png)

-I started with Tetris, and I want to finish with somethign fun too.
+I started with Tetris, and I want to finish with something fun too.
 If you want to, you can install and use `nyan-mode`.
 Totally up to you.